tvdboom/ATOM/README.md

 	+ 'GBM' for Gradient Boosting Machine
 	+ 'XGB' for XGBoost (if package is available)
 	+ 'lSVM' for Linear Support Vector Machine
-	+ 'kSVM' for Kernel Support Vector Machine
+	+ 'kSVM' for Non-linear Support Vector Machine
 	+ 'PA' for Passive Aggressive
 	+ 'SGD' for Stochastic Gradient Descent
 	+ 'MLP' for Multilayer Perceptron